dib-lab/2020-paper-sourmash-gather/manuscript.md

 (CTB: probably want to talk a bit about long reads below, too.)

-## Scaled MinHash provides efficient containment queries for large data sets.
+## FracMinHash provides efficient containment queries for large data sets.

-FracMinHash is a derivative of ModHash that uses the bottom hashing concept from MinHash to support containment operations.
-In brief, all elements in the set to be sketched are hashed, and any hash values below a certain fixed boundary value are kept for the sketch.
-This fixed boundary value is determined by the desired accuracy for the sketch operations.
+FracMinHash is a derivative of ModHash that uses the bottom hashing concept from MinHash to support containment operations: all elements in the set to be sketched are hashed, and any hash values below a certain fixed boundary value are kept for the sketch.
+This fixed boundary value is determined by the desired accuracy for the sketch operations, with clear space/time constraint tradeoffs.

-Intuitively, FracMinHash performs a density sampling at a rate of 1
+Intuitively, FracMinHash can be viewed as performing density sampling at a rate of 1 $k$-mer per $s$ distinct k-mers seen, where $s$ is the size of the hash space divided by the boundary value used in creating the sketch.
+This can also be viewed as a type of lossy compression, with a fixed compression ratio of $s$: for values of $s$ used here ($s
-$k$-mer per $s$ distinct k-mers seen, where $s$ is the size of the hash space divided by the boundary value used in creating the sketch.
-This is a type of lossy compression, with a fixed compression ratio of $s$: for values of $s$ used here ($s \approx 1000$), k-mer sets are reduced in cardinality by 1000-fold.
+\approx 1000$), k-mer sets are reduced in cardinality by 1000-fold.

 Unlike MinHash, FracMinHash supports containment estimation between sets of very different sizes, and here we demonstrate that it can be